Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Worksoft-Certify.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the **Worksoft Certify** Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked as the integration with Worksoft Certify only supports referencing Worksoft Certify projects and not physically uploading the tests into Spira.
+- **Script Type**: This should be set to Linked as the integration with Worksoft Certify only supports referencing Worksoft Certify projects and not physically uploading the tests into Spira.
-- **Filename** -- This needs to contain the following elements at the very least:
+- **Filename**: This needs to contain the following elements at the very least:

     - **/Process="xxxxx"** needs to specify the name of the Worksoft Certify process
     - **/Project="xxxxx"** needs to specify the name of the Worksoft Certify project
     - You can also add other [Worksoft Certify command line options](http://community.worksoft.com/Knowledge-Base/Worksoft-Products/Worksoft-Certify/certify-command-line-options.html)

-- **Document Type** -- This allows you to choose which document type the automated test script will be categorized under.
+- **Document Type**: This allows you to choose which document type the automated test script will be categorized under.
 - **Document Folder** --This allows you to choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- *This is not used with the Worksoft Certify Engine since it only supports linked test scripts.*
+- **Test Script**: *This is not used with the Worksoft Certify Engine since it only supports linked test scripts.*

 Once you are happy with the values, click \[Save\] to update the test case.
 Now you are ready to schedule the automated test case for execution.